 Internship Matching Funds Program

 In 2014, INF introduced a program that enhances internship opportunities for INA member newspapers.
 Through this program, newspapers receive financial assistance to employ interns with eight weeks of real-world experience in the newspaper industry.
-The program funded three internships in 2014, five in 2015, seven in 2016, eight in 2017 and eight in 2018.
+The program funded three internships in 2014 and has grown to eight in 2019.
 This program is a key facet of the INF’s next-generation programming—cultivating the newspapers and journalists of tomorrow.

 Participating newspapers will be chosen through an application process reviewed by an INF member committee.
 Host newspapers will have the opportunity to interview and select their own intern, and INF will provide matching funds of up to $1,000 to each of the seven selected newspapers.